At one time Adullam was a Canaanite royal city. It is also the location where King David hid in a cave from King Saul (1Samuel 22:1, 2Samuel 23:13).

 The location where God miraculously had the sun and moon stand still, for several hours, in order to allow Joshua more time to fight the Amorites (Joshua 10).

-The ancestral home of Ruth and King David.
-It is the place where Jesus Christ was born in 5 B.C.
+Bethlehem is the ancestral home of Ruth and King David.
+It is also the location where Jesus Christ was born in 5 B.C.
 (Ruth 1:1, Matthew 2:1).

 Dothan is where Joseph, one of the children of Jacob (Israel), is sold into slavery by his brothers (Genesis 37:17).

 Jacob and his entire family move from Canaan to Egypt in order to escape a great famine in the land.
-In Egypt they are taken care of by Joseph, one of Jacob's sons, who has been promoted by Pharaoh to be a ruler over the people (see Genesis 39 - 41).
+They are taken care of by Joseph, one of Jacob's sons, who has been promoted by Pharaoh to be a ruler over the people (see Genesis 39 - 41).

 Gaza is the location where Samson, in the last use of his miraculous strength, sacrifices his life to destroy the Philistines' pagan temple to Dagon and the 3,000+ people within it (Judges 16:21 - 30).

 Haran was one of Abram's (Abraham's) brothers.
 After his death in Ur, his father Terah takes his family (Abram, Sarai, Lot, etc.) to the land of Canaan where they name a city after him (Genesis 11:26 - 32).
 Haran is also the place where Jacob works for Laban in order to marry his daughters (Genesis 27:43, 28:7, 31:17 - 21).

 Jericho is the first city attacked, in the Promised Land, by Joshua and the children of Israel.
 God miraculously causes the walls of the city to come down after the people walk around them for six days as trumpets are being blown (Joshua 6).